About Blackstone Valley Prep

 Our Mission

-To prepare every scholar for success in college and the world beyond.
+To prepare every scholar to achieve their goals for college and the world beyond.

 Our Vision Statement